 Most hospitals rely on a central source for their vacuum.
-Generally, a pump (or pumps) in the basement creates the vacuum that is delivered throughout the hospital through a series of pipes.
-Without electricity, the pump cannot function and the vacuum is lost.
-Let’s review the impact this has on normal hospital functioning and ways to mitigate this issue should it occur.
+Generally, a pump, or pumps, in the basement creates the vacuum that is delivered throughout the hospital through a series of pipes.
+Without electricity, the pump cannot function, and the vacuum is lost.
+Let’s review how this impacts normal hospital function and ways to mitigate this issue.

 Practitioners utilize medical vacuum for several types of patient procedures.

 - Pharyngeal Suction – For patients who have difficulty clearing their airways, suction may be needed to remove mucus and vomit from their mouth and throat to avoid aspiration.